·

 noun “up”

-sg. up, pl. ups or uncountable
+singular up, plural ups or uncountable

 1. a beneficial aspect or good period